atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 ### Test Instructions
 1. Use the keyboard to navigate through interface components.
     1. Use the keyboard to activate trigger controls that reveal hidden content (menus, dialogs, expandable tree list, etc.).
         1. Check that the revealed focusable content is included in the focus order.
+[SC 2.4.3]
         2. Advance the focus through the revealed content.
     2. Use the keyboard to close/hide the revealed content.
         1. Check that focus is returned to the trigger control.
 (It is acceptable to \[Shift+ TAB\] once or use an arrow key to move the focus backward to the trigger control.
+[SC 2.4.3]
-2. Check that the focus order preserves the meaning and usability of the page [SC 2.4.3].
+2. Check that the focus order preserves the meaning and usability of the page.
+[SC 2.4.3]

 ### Test Results
-If any of the above checks fail, then Baseline Requirement 3.1 fails.
+If any of the above checks fail, then Baseline Test 3.1 fails.

-Test Procedure for On Focus
+3.2 Test Procedure for On Focus
 ------------------------------------
 ### Identify Content
 Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.).